 They are exaggerated injuries.
 Unfortunately, when people think of whiplash injuries, they often think of TV shows or movies showing someone who got into a minor fender bender.
 After an accident, the person hobbles out of the car exaggerating their pain and getting a neck brace as soon as possible so they can get the highest amount of compensation.
 This is not the case, however, and whiplash injury complaints should be taken seriously.
 Because this image so easily pops up in people’s minds when they think of whiplash, you and your attorney may choose to use phrases like “myofascial injury” or “hyperextension injury.”

 They only happen at high speeds.
 Many people believe that whiplash can only occur at high speeds, and this might present a problem if you do have a whiplash injury and the accident you were in was not at a high speed.
 However, whiplash often occurs from low impact accidents or in rear-end accidents.
 Instead of being the result of speed, a whiplash injury can occur due to many factors, including how the victim was positioned in the car seat, what their height is, and which direction their head was facing during impact.

 It is not uncommon for whiplash victims to have already been cleared by a doctor following the accident, only to begin suffering these symptoms or find conventional treatment is not working.
 This is where a Maryland whiplash doctor can offer relief.
 If you are experiencing these issues, having your spine checked by a whiplash doctor as soon as possible can help avoid long-term problems from developing.

+If you have been the victim of an accident and are suffering from symptoms of whiplash, you should seek medical attention promptly.
+This will help you recover from your injury and will help with your personal injury lawsuit.
 To learn more about the noninvasive treatments a whiplash doctor Baltimore, MD patients recommend, call Mid-Atlantic Spinal Rehab & Chiropractic today.